anhinga/2019-design-notes/interactive-framework/Core-architecture-notes.md

 So we might have to say that gradient-based methods and GPU-capable runs would only happen for certain types of networks or subnetworks, and that the completely general runs must stick to derivative-free optimization methods and to CPU not-too-optimized execution for the time being.

 This is not set in stone - the introduction of Class of legal streamable objects does not preclude us from imposing further discipline, if we feel like it.
+In particular, here the demand to be able to do Stage 2 without drastic breaking changes comes into play.
+We'll need to consider what's compatible with a nice Stage 2 implementation (in particular, our decisions here must be compatible with the ability to interface with sparse matrix-based models from something like PyTorch and to use those models for learning this kind of machines).